krishna5137/cache-api-challenge/README.md

 npm start
 ```

+## Supported routes

+- `GET` /api/v1/cache/:id
+    - Retrieves the requested cache item or creates a new one( v4 of UUID is used to generate random dummy string)

+- `GET` /api/v1/cache
+    - Retrieves all cache items

+- `PUT` /api/v1/cache/:id
+    - Sample Payload

+    ```
+        {
+            "value": "newValue",
+        }
+    ```
+    - Update the cache's value with new value, TTL is updated using `Date.now()`

+- `DELETE` /api/v1/cache/:id
+    - Deletes a single cache item by id

+- `DELETE` /api/v1/cache
+    - Deletes all cache items

+## Assumptions

+1) Deleted the oldest entry when Cache is full(i.e exceeds Cache limit)

 ## Future Improvements

 1) Better Async Error Handling and Server Side Validations

 2) Tests won't run at this moment.
 Use of Mocha/Chai to test the controllers